Belfast City Hall

 - Saturday and Sunday: 12noon, 2pm and 3pm

-The front doors of City Hall will also be open on Saturday and Sunday from 10am – 4pm.
+The front doors of Belfast City Hall are open on Saturday and Sunday from 10am – 4pm.

-Tours are available on a first-come, first-served basis (no booking needed) and leave from the reception area inside Belfast City Hall.
+Tours are available on a first-come, first-served basis (no booking required) and leave from the reception area inside Belfast City Hall.

 You can book private group tours in advance and outside of public tour times.